 In 2012 Aidan was awarded a place on the undergraduate jazz course at Guildhall School of Music and Drama.
 During the four years at the school he studied with Gareth Lockrane, Martin Hathaway, Malcolmn Edmonstone, Martin Speake and took classical lessons with Julian Farrell, Joy Farrell and Christian Forshaw.

-Aidan is now works freelance in and around London as a clarinettist and saxophonist and teaches both instruments privately, as well as working for Lewisham music services as woodwind tutor.
+Aidan is now works freelance in and around London as a clarinettist and saxophonist and teaches both instruments privately, as well as working for Lewisham music services as a woodwind tutor.

 is a bass player, composer and teacher from North London.
 He is currently in his final year at the Guildhall School of Music and Drama where he studies Jazz Bass and Guitar with some of the best players in London.